Rahul-Shankar03/stats220/README.md

 # stats220

-*This is my demo repository for for STATS220*
+*STATS220 Demo Repository*

 <br>

-*I will use this demo repository to demonstrate my understanding of various types of headings*
+*Welcome to my STATS220 demo repository!
+This repository is designed to showcase my skills and understanding of Markdown syntax, as part of my coursework in Statistics (STATS220).
+Here, you'll find examples of various Markdown features including headers, bullet points, text formatting, and links.*

 <br>

-*Examples of headers I need to have in this demo repository*
+**Key Features Demonstrated in This Repository:**

-- In this demo I need to use two different level of headers
+- **Use of Headers:** Demonstrating two different levels of headers.
-- In this demo I need to use two different types of bullet points(ordered and unordered)
+- **Bullet Points:** Utilizing two styles - ordered and unordered.
-- In this demo I need to use bold and italics
+- **Text Formatting:** Application of both bold and italics for emphasis.
-- In this demo I need to link to a website
+- **Hyperlinks:** Including links to external resources.

 <br>